Kriz-hub/Holiday-Dialysis/README.md

 ## Features
 The user can click on Home, About and Contact for going to Section 1,  Section 2 or Section 3.
 By clicking on the flag image he can choose the language he prefers.
-Also he can navigate to the sections by just scrolling.
+Also he can navigate to the sections by just scrolling because all is in one page.
 At Section 3 the user can fill in a form to send his phone number, email adress or comments, than he can be contacted back.
 In the footer section he can click on the icon links.